These are some of my favourite books and probably in the order I have displayed them.

 Food and Fire

 Launched in 2019, this has to be one of the best BBQ books for simple but super tasty recipes.
-All of them could be done on the Egg.
+I personally love that nothing is complicated, it's just showing off techniques and taste combinations and letting the food and BBQ talk for itself.

 It's by Marcus Bawdon who runs the forum CountryWoodsmoke on Facebook.
 Buy it today, you wont regret it.